OctopusDeploy/blog/blog/2021-11/upgrading-from-octopus-3-is-easier-than-you-think/index.md

 1. Copy all files from backed-up folders from the main instance
 1. Optional: Disable all deployment targets
 1. Upgrade the cloned instance
-1. Test cloned instance, then check all API scripts, CI integrations, and deployments work
+1. Test the cloned instance, then check all API scripts, CI integrations, and deployments work
 1. Decide whether to migrate to the new instance or perform new backups and upgrade your main instance

 Read our upgrade documentation to see [this method’s steps](https://octopus.com/docs/administration/upgrading/guide/upgrading-from-octopus-3.x-to-modern#recommended-approach-create-a-cloned-instance) in more detail.